 More and more people are primarily using their mobile devices to search.
 51% of mobile digital media time is spent on mobile devices.
 AMPs or Accelerated Mobile Pages, are the most recent search marketing buzzword that embodies the demand for speedy page loading on mobile devices.
 But what exactly are AMPs and how does mobile content effect your site rankings?

 What are AMPs?

 AMP is project initiated by Google to prevent people from abandoning sites.
 Google rewards content creators using AMP code by placing their content in the “Top Stories” section of the Google results page.
-With the exposure AMP sites receive from being a part of “Top Stories”, you must be wondering how Google translates mobile friendly content with ranking.
+It’s not the only factor, but mobile friendliness significantly affects ranking in mobile SERPs.